mdb435/NCSM/Implementation.md

 9. Lessons

-learned In retrospective, describe what your team learned during this first release and what you are planning to change for the second release.

 We learned that having a simple UI helps new users understand the app layout easier.
 Having too many tabs can clutter up a page.
 Although, having different means of navigation to certain pages is a must.
 Also having the backend is important to be able to manage all the data